 Telephone: +44 (0) 1223 335744

-I am a philosopher of language, interested in meaning in language, in the mind, and in conversation – how it is composed and conveyed.
-I have written five books (most of them for Oxford University Press) and over 90 articles on these topics.
-Some of my favourite research topics include time in language and thought and their relation to ‘real’ time, semantic ambiguities, theories of meaning and communication, and representing beliefs.
-I give lectures and seminars on these topics and always enjoy talking to students of all levels (undergraduate, MPhil and PhD) who share my enthusiasm for the study of meaning.
+She has written five books (most of them for Oxford University Press) and over 90 articles on these topics.
+Some of her favourite research topics include time in language and thought and their relation to ‘real’ time, semantic ambiguities, theories of meaning and communication, and representing beliefs.
+She gives lectures and seminars on these topics and always enjoys talking to students of all levels (undergraduate, MPhil and PhD) who share her enthusiasm for the study of meaning.